istio/istio.io/content/en/docs/concepts/security/index.md

 the request context against the current authorization policies, and returns the authorization result, `ALLOW` or `DENY`.

-### Enabling authorization
+### Implicit Enablement

 There is no need to explicitly enable Istio authorization feature, you just apply the `AuthorizationPolicy` on **workloads** to enforce the access control.

-If no `AuthorizationPolicy` applies to a workload, no access control will be enforced, in other words, all requests will be allowed.
+If no `AuthorizationPolicy` applies to a workload, no access control will be enforced, In other words, all requests will be allowed.

-If any `AuthorizationPolicy` applies to a workload, the request will be allowed only if it matches the `AuthorizationPolicy`, in other words, the request will be denied if it doesn't match any of the `AuthorizationPolicy`, i.e. deny by default.
+If any `AuthorizationPolicy` applies to a workload, access to that workload is denied by default, unless explicitly allowed by a rule declared in the policy.

-This is the same behavior as how [Kubernetes network policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) works today.

 Currently `AuthorizationPolicy` only supports "ALLOW" action.
 This means that if multiple authorization policies apply to the same workload, the effect is additive.